 The second evening concert showcases Edith Salzmann and Alvin Wong performing two works by living Chinese composers Gao Ping and Bright Sheng.
 The concert closes with the monumental 20th century cello masterpiece Kodály Solo Sonata Op.
 8, performed by Tsuyoshi Tsutsumi.
 This work revives the solo cello repertoire since the Bach Cello Suites and continues to inspire many pieces for this genre.

 Thursday 28 September

-1-2pm Lunch Hour Concert: Special Artist – Yelian He
+1-2pm Lunch Hour Concert: Yelian He and Yasmin Rowe

 Australian Cello Award winner Yelian He will give a special recital with pianist Yasmine Rowe as their homecoming welcome performance, after spending over ten years in the UK.